-Attention needs to be taken in maximum duty cycle applications which experience extended time periods without a load current.
-When the voltage across the BOOT capacitors falls below the 2.1 V threshold in applications that have a difference in the input voltage and output voltage that is less than 3 V, the high side MOSFET will be turned off but there is not enough current in the inductor to pull the PH pin down to recharge the boot capacitor.
-The regulator will not switch because the boot capacitor is less than 2.1 V and the output capacitor will decay until the difference in the input voltage and output voltage is 2.1 V. At this time the boot undervoltage lockout is exceeded and the device will switch until the desired output voltage is reached.
+Attention must be taken in maximum duty cycle applications which experience extended time periods with light loads or no load.
+When the voltage across the BOOT capacitor falls below the 2.1-V UVLO threshold, the high-side MOSFET is turned off, but there may not be enough inductor current to pull the PH pin down to recharge the BOOT capacitor.
+The high-side MOSFET of the regulator stops switching because the voltage across the BOOT capacitor is less than 2.1 V. The output capacitor then decays until the difference in the input voltage and output voltage is greater than 2.1 V, at which point the BOOT UVLO threshold is exceeded, and the device starts switching again until the desired output voltage is reached.
+This operating condition persists until the input voltage and/or the load current increases.
+It is recommended to adjust the VIN stop voltage greater than the BOOT UVLO trigger condition at the minimum load of the application using the adjustable VIN UVLO feature with resistors on the EN pin.

-The start and stop voltages are shown in Figure 26 and Figure 27 for 3.3-V and 5-V applications.
-The voltages are plotted versus the load current.
-The start voltage is defined as the input voltage needed to regulate within 1%.
+The start and stop voltages for typical 3.3-V and 5-V output applications are shown in Figure 26 and Figure 27.
+The voltages are plotted versus load current.
+The start voltage is defined as the input voltage needed to regulate the output within 1%.
 The stop voltage is defined as the input voltage at which the output drops by 5% or stops switching.